What Is an Appraisal?

 A true estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Mountain High Appraisals, LLC, we are an authority in knowing the value of particular items in Denver and Denver County neighborhoods.
 This approach to value is typically awarded the most consideration when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-Note: While the appraised value is probably the best indication of what a property is worth, it probably will not be the final sales price.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Mountain High Appraisals, LLC will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueDepending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Mountain High Appraisals, LLC will guarantee you get the most accurate property value, so you can make wise real estate decisions.